aissam-out/Car_Access/data_generator/README.md

 # Data Generator

-Generate PIP and PAP datasets to be used in the decision making as well as in the training processes.
+Generate PIP and PAP datasets to be used in the AC decision making as well as in the training processes.

 - Generate _"empower"_ dataset : mapping **subjects** to **roles**